RitchieLab/LPC/README.md

 ## Troubleshooting

 If you have any question, you can post in the #support-lpc Slack channel and, if necessary, submit a ticket at https://helpdesk.pmacs.upenn.edu/

 It's also a good idea to provide your ip address when asking a question regarding connection: http://www.med.upenn.edu/myip.
-If there is still issue connecting to sarlacc, try emptying the contents of the `~/.ssh/known_hosts` file.

 ## LPC Commands Cheat Sheet